DeadlyEmbrace/reCAPTCHA/README.md

 If you want Google reCAPTCHA to be used in your public form pages to prevent bot messages.

 ## Dependencies
-To provide server side validation of the response token we use the [Rest Services](https://appstore.home.mendix.com/link/app/997/Mendix/Rest-Services) module from the Mendix appstore.
+- To provide server side validation of the response token we use the [Rest Services](https://appstore.home.mendix.com/link/app/997/Mendix/Rest-Services) module from the Mendix appstore.
+- The [Rest Services](https://appstore.home.mendix.com/link/app/997/Mendix/Rest-Services) module depends on the [Community Commons](https://appstore.home.mendix.com/link/app/170/Mendix/Community-Commons-Function-Library) module, so this is also mandatory if you use the module mentioned above.

 ## Description